 “The HPH CPGs directly address common attack vectors against U.S. domestic hospitals as identified in the 2023 Hospital Cyber Resiliency Landscape Analysis.”

-Regardless of potential strategies to encourage Healthcare providers to follow the guidelines, it is worth delving into the guidelines to understand their goals and what they could mean to the ASC market.
+There is speculation, and increasingly, legislative evidence, that Medicare or Medicaid funding, as well as HIPAA safe harbor protections, could be tied to the implementation of these goals.
+Regardless of potential strategies to encourage healthcare providers to follow the guidelines, it is worth delving into the guidelines to understand their goals and what they could mean to the ASC market.

 Many ASCs are not directly associated with hospital systems, but despite that, there are many lessons an ASC could learn from the HHS CPGs.
 After all, 2023 was a record year for healthcare-related cybersecurity breaches in the U.S. It has been reported that there were 734 known Healthcare breaches resulting in the theft of records belonging to over 135 million unique patients, the equivalent of 40% of the U.S. population.

+The CPGs are split into two categories: Essential Goals & Enhanced Goals.
 The Essential Goals set the minimum cybersecurity standard expected of healthcare providers.
 The Enhanced Goals help healthcare organizations mature their cybersecurity capabilities and reach the next level of defense needed to protect against additional attack vectors.

 The Essential Goals are as follows: